-So I told them the truth, that job security in today’s world is an illusion.
+So I told them the truth - job security in today’s world is an illusion.

 According to the International Labor Organization Gen Y’s biggest threat globally, is unemployment, with over 75 million young people unemployed and stats increasing every year.

-3. Schooling didn’t teach me how to adult or do life
+3. Schooling doesn't teach you how to adult or do life

 Emotionally intelligent people are also socially adapt, which is very important when it comes to networking and building relationships.

 As Malcolm Gladwell points out in his book, “The Tipping Point”, networks are an important factor in success.

 Susan Cain, in her TED talk argues that the education system and the workplace is group work crazy; they ignore the value of working in isolation and becoming self-aware.